Richard Eugene 'Dick' Fansler

 Richard Eugene "Dick" Fansler, 80, of Broadway, passed away Aug.
 21, 2023, at Sentara RMH.

-He is survived by a son, Jerry and wife, Teresa Fansler of Broadway; daughter, Julie Price of Shenandoah; grandchildren, Brandon Heishman (Josh) Travis Heishman (Natalie), Shannon Price, Robert “Bob” Whetzel (Claire) and Bryan Whetzel; great-grandchildren, Cloe Whetzel, Laurel Heishman, Hula Girl, Jewel Litten and numerous nieces and nephews.
+He is also survived by a son, Jerry and wife, Teresa Fansler of Broadway; daughter, Julie Price of Shenandoah; grandchildren, Brandon Heishman (Josh) Travis Heishman (Natalie), Shannon Price, Robert “Bob” Whetzel (Claire) and Bryan Whetzel; great-grandchildren, Kloe Whetzel, Laurel Heishman, Hula Girl, Jewel Litten and numerous nieces and nephews.

 He was preceded in death by brother, Floyd Allen Fansler, and son-in-law, Jeff Price.

 Pastor Andy Seastrom will conduct a funeral service Thursday, Aug.
 24, 2023, at 12:00 p.m. at the Grandle Funeral Home Chapel in Broadway.
-A burial will follow at Eastlawn Memorial Gardens in Harrisonburg.
+Burial will follow at Eastlawn Memorial Gardens in Harrisonburg.

 The family will receive friends Wednesday from 6-8 p.m. at Grandle Funeral Home.